InformaticsMatters/nextflow-pcluster/README.md

 -   Installs and configures Nextflow on the master node

 The installation process is highly configurable and can create variations of the standard usage.
-Parallel cluster uses a config file (`~/.parallelcluster/config` by default) where these configuration changes can be made.
+Parallel cluster creates a config file where these configuration changes can be made.

 >   Consult the Parallel Cluster docs for full details.